techthiyanes/tutorials-5/README.md

 [here](t02_Dreambooth/p02_gradio_clip_interrogator.py).
 * See our BERT fine-tuning pipeline example, [here](./t05_BERT_pipeline).

-## 🚨 Caution: This is an Unstable Alpha 🚨
+## 🚨 Caution: This is an Alpha 🚨

-Runhouse is heavily under development and unstable.
-We are quite a ways away from having our first stable release.
-We are sharing it with a few select people to collect feedback, and expect a lot of things to break off the bat.
+Runhouse is heavily under development.
+We are sharing it with a few select people to collect feedback, and expect to iterate on the APIs considerably before reaching beta (version 0.1.0).

 ## 🙋‍♂️ Getting Help